andrew-alberts/deep-learning-cv-tutorial/README.md

 Tutorial introducing deep learning with Keras and TensorFlow.
 The task is a simple computer vision application (image classification) on the Stanford Cars196 dataset.

-Contents are entirely accessible through the notebook.
+Contents are entirely accessible via the notebook.